 Record for the purpose of working files means information in any form.

 Working file is a file held by the employee’s supervisor relative to the employee’s performance, competence, conduct, or matters that have not yet been resolved.
-Significant records and those records referred to in the District Records Classification Scheme and Retention Schedule may also be held in the working file.
-The working file is the property of the District, and may exist in paper and digital formats.
+Significant records and those records referred to in the Division Records Classification Scheme and Retention Schedule may also be held in the working file.
+The working file is the property of the Division, and may exist in paper and digital formats.
 The working file is separate from the employee file.
 The working file must not include:

 Employee file is the permanent master record of an employee that is maintained centrally by Human Resources (i.e., PinPoint).
-As the official record, this file retains administrative (e.g., resumes, transcripts, payroll and benefits information, evaluations, contract information, etc.) and significant records (e.g., disciplinary action) relative to an employee’s employment with the District.
+As the official record, this file retains administrative (e.g., resumes, transcripts, payroll and benefits information, evaluations, contract information, etc.) and significant records (e.g., disciplinary action) relative to an employee’s employment with the Division.

 D. U. administrator is the administrative supervisor of a decision unit.